 - In a separate bowl, whisk in the flour, baking powder and salt.
 Gradually mix into the sugar mixture.
 If using food coloring, divide dough into bowls and mix in (I did red and green).
 Refrigerate dough for 30 minutes.

 - Follow the direction on your cookie press and add the dough.
 Then press the cookies perpendicular onto the pan.
 Space them 1-inch apart.

 - Bake for 5-7 minutes, or until the edges are just barely turning golden.
 If you want them soft, take them out around 5 minutes or if you prefer a crisp cookie cook the full 7 minutes.
 Remove from oven and onto a cooling rack.

 - Enjoy plain or with powdered sugar icing.
-Store in a covered container for 4 days or freeze for 3 months.
+Store in a covered container.